 More and more research shows the amazing health benefits of phytochemicals found in fresh fruit and vegetables.
 Studies show that getting the bulk of one's calories from fresh fruits and veggies reduces the occurrence of obesity, high blood pressure, diabetes and even cancer.

 But, in Deep East Oakland, fresh food is hard to find.

-Two of the more visible community gardens are recent projects near the Tassaforanga housing complex and the ongoing gardening and nutrition workshops at the East Oakland Boxing Association (EOBA).
-There is also a project starting to grow veggies on the roof of the Life Long clinic (at 106th Avenue) for their patients, but that is just starting up.
+Two of the more visible community gardens are recent projects near the Tassafaranga housing complex and the ongoing gardening and nutrition workshops at the East Oakland Boxing Association.
+Another project is growing veggies on the roof of the Life Long clinic (at 106th Avenue) for their patients, but that is just starting up.

-At EOBA, the gardening program is ongoing, despite the wintry weather.
-They sprout many of the veggies indoors and these plant starters are for sale to anyone beginning their own garden.
-They also offer garden and nutrition workshops every other month in the EOBA classroom.
+At the boxing association, the gardening program is ongoing, despite the wintry weather.
+They sprout many of the veggies indoors, and these plant starters are for sale to anyone beginning their own garden.
+They also offer garden and nutrition workshops every other month in the boxing association's classroom.

-"Our garden provides a quiet space for them refocus their energies and spend time with older peer mentors who are dedicated to being positive role models.
+"Our garden provides a quiet space for them to refocus their energies and spend time with older peer mentors who are dedicated to being positive role models.
 Our youth also take their lessons in urban gardening home to their families.
-Many parents have given positive feedback regarding their kids' interest in gardening at home as well as general increase in helpfulness."
+Many parents have given positive feedback regarding their kids' interest in gardening at home as well as general increase in helpfulness," said Chavez.

-The project there focuses on youth of all ages, with kids planting, mulching, watering and harvesting real food.
-The program invites children and parents to come by late afternoons on Monday, Wednesday, and Friday.
-Currently, about 20 families are involved.
-When the garden is producing, the veggies go to the youth that work on ANV garden as well as sold at their farm fresh food stand.
+The project there focuses on youths of all ages, with kids planting, mulching, watering and harvesting real food.
+The program invites children and parents to come by late afternoons on Monday, Wednesday and Friday.
+About 20 families are involved.
+When the garden is producing, the veggies go to the youths who work on the garden and to their farm fresh food stand, where it is sold.

-Oakland Voices correspondent Howard Dyckoff has lived in the city for more than over 30 years.
+Oakland Voices correspondent Howard Dyckoff has lived in the city for more than 30 years.